kevinxuv/flask-bootstrap/README.md

 # flask-bootstrap

-A cli tool to bootstrap your [flask](https://github.com/pallets/flask) project in a few seconds.
+A cli tool to bootstrap your [flask](https://github.com/pallets/flask) draft project in a few seconds.

 ## Install

-You can install this tool from this repo:
+You can install this tool by pip:

 ```commandline
 $ pip3 install -e git+https://github.com/kevinxuv/flask-bootstrap